 Being open about how the PwC network is organised and governed, and the high standards that we expect all PwC firms to follow, is important to us.

-We understand the impact that our work can have on our stakeholders, the capital markets and the communities in which we operate.
-Therefore, we wanted to share some detail about our legal structure, our policies on independence and remuneration.
+We understand the impact that our work can have on our stakeholders, the capital markets, and the communities in which we operate.
+Therefore, we wanted to share some details about our legal structure, our policies on independence, and remuneration.

-Confirmations are reviewed and member firms are required to develop an action plan to address specific matters where they are not in compliance.
+Confirmations are reviewed and member firms are required to develop an action plan to address specific matters where they are not in compliance and/or where process improvements are needed.
 The action plans are also reviewed and their execution monitored.
-Individuals are also required to complete Annual Compliance Confirmations indicating their understanding of, and compliance with, these policies.

 There are some common principles and processes to guide PwC member firms in applying PwC’s standards.
 Major elements include: